Interstate 93: New Hampshire

 I-93 and NH 101 run concurrently for about 1 mi before NH 101 exits to the east as its own freeway, serving Portsmouth and the Seacoast Region.
 I-93 maintains three lanes of traffic in each direction until the junction with I-89, then is a four-lane freeway through most of its journey northward, with the only exception being the Franconia Notch section.

 In the state capital of Concord, I-393 heads directly east (cosigned with eastbound US 4 and US 202), providing another route to the Seacoast Region.
 Westbound US 4 joins I-93 and runs concurrently with it, crossing the Merrimack River again, until exit 17 for Penacook, about 5 mi farther north, before exiting westward.
 Continuing north, I-93 traverses the Lakes Region of New Hampshire and then makes its way north through the heart of the White Mountains Region.
-I-93 passes through Franconia Notch State Park as a super-two parkway (one lane in each direction) with a 45 mph speed limit, designed to reduce I-93's impact on Franconia Notch.
+I-93 passes through Franconia Notch State Park as a two-lane freeway (one lane in each direction) with a 45 mph speed limit, designed to reduce I-93's impact on Franconia Notch.
 For the trip through Franconia Notch, I-93 and US 3 run concurrently.

 Beyond Franconia Notch State Park, US 3 heads northeastward through the Great North Woods Region, while I-93 runs to the northwest.
 The final town along I-93 in New Hampshire is Littleton, served by four exits.
 Many motorist services are available at exit 42.
 After passing through town, it crosses the Connecticut River into Vermont.
 The last exit along I-93 is exit 44 for Monroe, through which a rest area and welcome center is accessible to travelers on both sides of the highway.

 In 2013, a bill was signed by governor Maggie Hassan to raise the speed limit on I-93 to 70 mph from milemarker 45 to the Vermont border, with the exception of the Franconia Notch Parkway.
 The new limit took effect on January 1, 2014.